Torom/BotLi/README.md

 ```

 If the service should run with matchmaking the `matchmaking` command must be appended at the end of the `ExecStart` line.

-**Note**: If you want the bot to run in matchmaking mode for a long time, it is recommended to set the `matchmaking` `delay` higher to avoid problems with the Lichess rate limit.
-I recommend the following formula: `delay = 430 - 2 * initial_time - 160 * increment`

 ## Acknowledgements
 Thanks to the Lichess team, especially T. Alexander Lystad and Thibault Duplessis for working with the LeelaChessZero team to get this API up.
 Thanks to the [Niklas Fiekas](https://github.com/niklasf) and his [python-chess](https://github.com/niklasf/python-chess) code which allows engine communication seamlessly.
 In addition, the idea of this bot is based on [lichess-bot-devs/lichess-bot](https://github.com/lichess-bot-devs/lichess-bot).